 Rehearsals are held at 4 East Henrietta Road, Rochester, NY, at the Community of the Savior on Sundays from 2:00 -- 4:00 pm.
 No auditions are required.

-Brian White, who has worked with the Mount Hope World Singers since 2015, has been chosen to lead the chorus as director.
+Brian White, who has worked with the Mount Hope World Singers since 2015, was selected as our director in the fall of 2017.
 Brian is a graduate of the Eastman School of Music with a Bachelor of Music in Music Education and brings enthusiasm, musical expertise, and dedication.
 We are delighted that Brian is continuing with us.